theaquamarine/windows-powershell-docs/docset/windows/dhcpserver/add-dhcpserverv4lease.md

 ## DESCRIPTION
 The **Add-DhcpServerv4Lease** cmdlet adds a new IPv4 address lease on the Dynamic Host Configuration Protocol (DHCP) server service.
-This cmdlet is only supported for DHCP server service that runs on Windows Server® 2012.
+This cmdlet is only supported for DHCP server service that runs on Windows Server??
+2012.
 This cmdlet is for testing purposes only.

 ## EXAMPLES